 This digital meter is used to display the pre-set (preview) Wirefeed Speed in Meters Per Minute (MPM) in MIG mode and actual welding amperage of the power source when welding.
 At times of non-welding, the digital meter will display a pre-set (preview) value of Wirefeed Speed.
-This value can be adjusted by varying the Amperage Control Knob (4).
+This value can be adjusted by varying the Amperage Control Knob (6).
+In Auto MIG mode, the digital meter will also display the plate thickness, and the wirefeed speed and plate thickness can be alternatively displayed by pressing the Amperage Control Knob (6).